benfurber/CV/README.md

 [Projects](#projects) - [Experience](#experience) - [Skills/knowledge](#skills) - [Education](#education) - [Interests](#interests) - [Contact details](#contact)
 ***

-I’m a former product manager turn developer trying to stay out of my comfort zone.
+Product manager turned developer trying to stay out of my comfort zone.
 I started out as a website designer/manager before running a startup and then later as website product owner for large charity.
 [I've learned to be a developer at Makers Academy](#education).

 I love being part of building digital products, so I want to continue doing that as a developer - challenging myself as much as possible by building complex and difficult things for ambitious companies.